-1. Pocket Park Plan (RPCA, TES)
+2. Pocket Park Plan (RPCA, TES, PZ)

 In 2012, the Division of Park Planning, Design, and Capital Development began planning for parks by typology.
 Pocket Parks are the next typology that the Division will be planning.
 These parks are publicly owned, no larger than 0.5 acre, and have no recent existing plans.
-The planning process for sixteen pocket parks will conclude in early 2019.
+The planning process for twenty-three pocket parks will conclude in late 2019.